bobdub/swarm-space/docs/Streaming.md

 Placement:
 Start a audio/video chat from the post creartion box on your profile page or project page.

-Stream: Once you have started the audio/video chat you can stream it as a post to yoir channel or project page depending on where you began the audio/video chat.
+Stream: Once you have started the audio/video chat you can stream it as a post to your channel or project page depending on where you began the audio/video chat.

 Streams are served live using encypted chunks via the projects or creators node mesh.